ABOUT VILLAGER JIM

 He put together his first book of wildlife photography and had just three copies printed.
 (Nothing he has ever published since has been in single figures!)

 One copy was left in his local pub and frequently attracted lot of interest from punters who were always very keen for the helpful landlord to point out who the talented photographer was.
 Not wanting his days of a quiet pint to be over, our man came up with the name Villager Jim to preserve his anonymity.

 He then set up the Villager Jim Facebook page.
-14,000 followers in just six months exploded into 180,000 – and numbers continue to grow…
+His followers in just 2 and a half years exploded into over 200,000 – and numbers continue to grow…

 His reputation grew, his followers flocked and his journey gathered speed.

 Villager Jim keeps good company.
 The Duke of Devonshire has given him access to private areas of his estate.
 He’s been on telly.
 He’s won prizes (lots of them) and yet he’s camera shy by nature, preferring to stay out of the limelight and let his photos tell the story.
 Anonymity can be a little hard to preserve when you’re this well known, especially after winning a BBC Springwatch competition in 2012 with a wonderful starlings picture chosen from 50,000 entries.
 He also won the British Wildlife Photography Awards 2013/2014, followed by Press Photo of the Year 2015 and 2016, then appeared on the BBC Countryfile show.
 With a massively expanding range of merchandise and exciting opportunities ahead, Villager Jim is still bemused by the extent of his fame and popularity.